rcarrata/rcarrata.github.io/_posts/2019-08-22-ocp4_renew_automatically_certificates.md

 cert-manager-webhook      1/1     1            1           4m11s
 ```

-* Patch the certmanager deployment for allow resolv an external DNS (8.8.8.8)
+* Patch the certmanager deployment to allow resolving an external DNS (8.8.8.8)

-Due to the cert-manager deployment have the spec of dnsPolicy: ClusterFirst, can not reach an
+Because the cert-manager deployment has the spec dnsPolicy: ClusterFirst, it cannot reach an
-External DNS for perform the DNS Challenge and communicate with Lets Encrypt API (one of the reasons
+external DNS to perform the DNS Challenge and communicate with the Let's Encrypt API (one of the reasons
-for deploy the cert-manager).
+for deploying cert-manager).

-For this reason, a patch for the Deployment of the cert-manager must to be performed:
+For this reason, a patch for the cert-manager Deployment must be applied:

 Original